ATP monitoring and ethylene oxide sterilization for flexible endoscopes

 The dangers that antibiotic-resistant bacteria present — to patients, hospitals and facilities — are clear.
 And while efforts are being made to improve processes, clinical evidence tells us that current cleaning and cleaning-monitoring practices aren’t effective enough.2,3,4

-Manual cleaning reprocessing is a very important step in endoscope reprocessing.
+Manual cleaning is the first, very important step in endoscope reprocessing.
 Start with a thorough cleaning, using brushes if necessary.
 Ensure that every step is completed for every endoscope.

-Routine use of cleaning monitors that use detection of adenosine triphosphate (ATP) from residual clinical soil is a small step that makes a big difference.
-Results provide immediate feedback on the efficacy of the manual cleaning.
-You'll know right away if additional cleaning is needed before the endoscope moves to the next stage in the process.
+Routine use of cleaning monitors that use detection of adenosine triphosphate (ATP). from residual clinical soil is a small step that makes a big difference.
+Results provide immediate feedback for quality control monitoring of manual cleaning.
+You'll know right away if additional cleaning is needed based on your facility-determined threshold before the endoscope moves to the next stage in the process.

 ATP monitoring of high-touch surfaces in hospitals and facilities can help ensure cleanliness and reduce the transmission of infection.